w3c/wai-website/_tips/developing.md

 Use responsive design to adapt the display to different zoom states and viewport sizes, such as on mobile devices and tablets.
 When font size is increased by at least 200%, avoid horizontal scrolling and prevent any clipping of content.
 Use progressive enhancement to help ensure that core functionality and content is available regardless of technology being used.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Using media queries to adapt navigation" class="example" %}
+{% include_cached box.html type="start" title="Example: Using media queries to adapt navigation" class="example" %}
 {:/}

 <div class="adapt-code">